-Xpand can be deployed with as little as three database nodes for modest workloads to over a hundred for massive ones, combining thousands of cores, terabytes of memory and petabytes of storage to operate as a single logical database capable of handling 10 million queries per second.
-Further, database nodes can be added or removed on demand, allowing Xpand to scale when its workloads do – whether it’s the result of viral growth or holiday surges.
+Xpand can be deployed with as little as three database nodes for modest workloads to over a hundred for massive ones, combining thousands of cores, terabytes of memory and storage, and operating as a single logical database capable of handling extremely high numbers of queries per second.
+Database nodes can be added or removed on demand, allowing Xpand to scale out or back when its workloads do.

 Xpand was designed to tolerate infrastructure failures and maintain availability.
 It stores multiple copies of data on different database nodes, and optionally, in different availability zones.
 If one or more of them fail (or even an entire zone), it will automatically switch to using copies stored on other ones – no manual intervention needed.

 Xpand can store copies of data in multiple availability zones within a region when running in the cloud, or in multiple racks when running on premises.

 Xpand uses parallel streaming replication between regions/data centers to support both active/active and active/passive global deployments.

 Xpand continuously monitors data distribution and the resource utilization of individual database nodes.
 If nodes are added or removed, or if hotspots are detected, it will automatically begin moving data around in order to restore an even distribution of the data and the workload – making every node equal in its use and maximizing performance.